emnify/product-docs/docs/how-tos/data-allowances.md

 slug: /how-tos/data-allowances
 ---

-# Set up data allowances
+# Assign a data allowance

 emnify has data allowances, which lets you to manage different data plans from a single account.
 These data allowances and plans are managed within [coverage policies](/portal/device-policies#coverage-policies).